EranMani/Shader-Development/Assets/ReadMe.txt

 	  should not be shiny.
 When you get black, the channel value going through to smoothness will be 0.
 	  So, 0 smoothness will occur on black areas on the map, and full smoothness will occur on white areas on the map

+	  NOTE: when adding emission level on the metallic map, it is enough to adjust only one channel

 	- Specular
 		* The specular itself is a fixed3 value, so it is going to take an RGB value.
 It is the color of the specular lighting or the specular highlights